Introduction#

 - Content Spam

 The best approach to combating bots depends on the Cloudflare features available and configured, as well as the specific types of bot attacks being observed.
-DDoS attacks are usually also launched by bots.
+DDoS attacks are usually also launched by botnets.
 Every website is unique, and often so are the attack patterns it faces.
 In general, fighting bots is a cat-and-mouse game, requiring continuous adaptation to evolving threats.
 Cloudflare continuously enhances its capabilities based on customer feedback and its Threat Intelligence to try to stay ahead.

 To effectively mitigate bot traffic, consider the following (non-exhaustive) layered-security approach: